jxpress/lightning-hydra-template-vertex-ai/README.md

 # Lightning Hydra Template Vertex AI

+This repository offers the code that makes the template run on **[Vertex AI](https://cloud.google.com/vertex-ai) Custom Job and Hyperparameter Tuning Job**.

+We also published sample code for the **Vertex AI Pipeline and Hydra** in [here](https://github.com/jxpress/hydra-vertex-ai-pipeline).

+**🎉Fortunately, this repository was introduced as [a useful repositorie from the original repository](https://github.com/ashleve/lightning-hydra-template#resources).**

+![main_theme](/documents/images/main_readme.png)

+the Japanese version of the README is [here](/documents/README_ja.md)

+<br>

+# 💡　Reason for opening the repository to the public

 [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) and  [Hydra](https://github.com/facebookresearch/hydra), which is a learning framework and hyperparameter management package, can provide various benefits, such as parallel learning with only a few lines of code changes.
 The excellent [train template code](https://github.com/ashleve/lightning-hydra-template) created based on these two packages is available for public use.
 For more information on PyTorch Lightning and Hydra, see [README](documents/README.original.md) of the template code.

-This repository offer the code that makes the template run on [Vertex AI](https://cloud.google.com/vertex-ai).

-the Japanese version of the README is [here](/documents/README_ja.md)

-![main_theme](/documents/images/main_readme.png)

-**🎉Fortunately, this repository was introduced as [a useful repositorie from the original repository](https://github.com/ashleve/lightning-hydra-template#resources).**

-<br>

-# 💡　Reason for opening the repository to the public

 Vertex AI is an integrated machine learning platform on Google Cloud Platform, and by using Vertex AI, the following can be easily executed.